calaldees/teachingWorkshops/practicalProgramming/README.md

 and
 debugging of credit card validation - pattern of if statement to return True return False

 Session 25
 ----------

+C# mock test

+> is there a way to say "not greater than" `!>` ... yeah it's called less then

+> How do you de-indent? ... shift + tab

 Upcoming